WordPress Two Factor Authentication TFA Description

 WordPress Two-Factor Authentication Plugin Additional Resources

-WordPress Two Factor Authentication and Secure Login Premium Features
+WordPress Two Factor Authentication Methods and Secure Login Premium Features

 - Supports Google Authenticator – Supports site login using a GA mobile app.
 Meaning that when a user tries to login they will need to enter a unique code generated in their GA app, Google Authenticator uses Time based One Time Passwords (TOTP) and HMAC based One Time Passwords (HOTP) to Protect your Website

 - Supports Mobile Phone SMS – Supports site login using the Amazon SMS service (AWS SNS).
-This means that a text message will be sent to the user with a one time code which they need to enter in order to login
+This means that a text message will be sent to the user with the OTP they need to enter in order to login

-- Supports Email verification – Supports site login using an email verification.
+- Supports Email verification – Supports site login credentials using an email verification.
 An email message containing a unique link will be sent to the user.
 When the user clicks on the link they will be able to login

-- Supports Email code – Supports site login using a code sent to the user’s email.
+- Supports Email code – Supports site login credentials using a code sent to the user’s email.
 An email message containing a unique code will be sent to the user.
 When the user enters the code to the login screen they will be able to login

 - Customize notifications – All notifications, including SMS and email templates can be easily customized

 - Control access by role – Define which user roles need enhanced 2FA.
-Require an extra layer of security for users who are prone to using weak passwords or common passwords
+Require an extra layer of security for users who are prone to using a weak password or a common password

 - Control access for each specific user profile – Supports security level of user account and reset the security method

 - Define authentication code duration – Define the duration of each code sent to the user.
 After expiration user will need to generate a new code